 Campus Security Officers provide walking escort services for anyone when requested.
-An escort may be requested by calling: Pearl City campus call x611 (on-campus telephone) or 808-455-0611 (off-campus telephone or cell phone); Wai'anae Moku center call x711 (on-campus telephone) or 808-454-4711 (off-campus telephone or cell phone).
+An escort may be requested by calling: Pearl City campus call x611 (on-campus telephone) or 808-455-0611 (off-campus telephone or cell phone); Wai'anae Moku center call x711 (on-campus telephone) or 808-454-4711 (off-campus telephone or cell phone); Wahiawā center call x811 (on-campus phone) or 808-454-4811 (off-campus telephone or cell phone).
 The security escort will walk the requestor to a facility or vehicle parked on campus.